jcolag/silver-bat-01-seeking-refuge/text/13-recover.md

 # Absent Treatment

 Raj gets us back to the Wooster Amalgamated depot without incident, and I have to admit that I'm almost shocked at the lack of betrayal, ambush, or sudden disaster.
-Workers at the depot split us up into much smaller groups, anywhere from three to eight in a batch, and parcelling us out into an assortment of unmarked cars and vans from the fleet, each with a driver selected a couple of days ago.
+Workers at the depot split us up into much smaller groups, anywhere from three to eight in a batch, and parceling us out into an assortment of unmarked cars and vans from the fleet, each with a driver selected a couple of days ago.
 Unlike the fiasco with someone beating Raj to us when we didn't know who to look for, these drivers have been vetted and identified.

 The goal is to drive back to Quivira across a variety of routes to make us more difficult to track, while keeping in constant contact with Central so that we don't risk yet another surprise attack.
 It's another eight to twelve hours of driving, depending on conditions.
-It'll be a little bit more stressful, but we can't easily get a hundred undocumented people through security and onto commercial flights, a charter flight would be suspicious in this case, and everyone can finally get some sleep in the cars.
+It'll be a little more stressful, but we can't easily get a hundred undocumented people through security and onto commercial flights, a charter flight would be suspicious in this case, and everyone can finally get some sleep in the cars.

-While I'm looking at the map with some of the drivers, Hliang arrives in her truck shortly after we do and I'm about to wish her luck when she reveals that she will be my driver once again.
+While I'm looking at the map with a few of the drivers, Hliang arrives in her truck shortly after we do and I'm about to wish her luck when she reveals that she will be my driver once again.

 Out of the corner of my eye, I see Cole moved into a security patrol car.
 My understanding is that a doctor and psychiatrist will evaluate her, someone will try to debrief her, and she'll be handed off to the South Jefferson District Attorney to talk about the crimes for which there's actual proof.
 If the city thinks it's worthwhile, I'll come back to testify to the broad strokes of our kidnapping, carefully talking around why we were stranded on the side of the road and willing to get into a stranger's tractor-trailer.
 But that's all for another day.